BALAAM (Part 1)

 When prophets or Church Age pastors enter into reversionism, they are doubly destructive.
 Not only do they hurt themselves, but they lead others astray.
 Balaam was responsible for the death of 24,000 Jews.
 He was the pawn of Baal.
 He was the friend of anti-Semitism, the unfaithful servant, and corrupt prophet.
 His reversionism was so perverse, that his own donkey was used to preach him a sermon in an attempt to restrain his reversionistic insanity.
 His infamy was so great that throughout history the mere mention of the name Balaam was a cause for insult.
 In the epistles to the Church, Peter uses him as an example of the reversionist, and the Lord Jesus Christ uses him as an example of the apostasy in the Church at Pergammon (Revelation 2:14).

 Why study Balaam?
 Because the story of Balaam is as relevant today as any other time in history.
 Just as prophets like Balaam existed in Moses' day, pastors exist in the Church Age with a striking similarity.
 Today the apostasy of Balaam is everywhere.
 It fills the pulpits of apostate churches all over the world.
 Unlike Balaam, however, the pastors of today do not have the luxury of a talking donkey to awaken them from their own apostasy.
 Unless they have a near-death experience or some other shock to wake them up, most of them continue to operate as Balaam in the power of the Cosmic System.
 They don't know the meaning of grace.
-They have no concept of experiential sanctification, and they slaves to devil's world.
+They have no concept of experiential sanctification, and they are slaves to the devil's world.

 However, to perform the cursing, Balak did not call upon his own cult priests, but sent a delegation to the most famous soothsayer of his day, a prophet named Balaam, who lived in the region of Babylon, current day Iraq.
 At first Balaam refused the offer, but later when another, more prestigious delegation arrived from Moab and offered him more money, he agreed to return with them to Moab for the purpose of pronouncing a demonic curse on Israel.
 On the way he encountered reversionistic discipline that eventuated in a sermon from his own donkey.
 Balaam was highly embarrassed and earned the distinction of chief ass.
 Even the donkey had better sense than Balaam.